 As a rule, faculty should not establish withdrawal dates earlier than the University deadline.
 However, there are cases in which faculty feel this is necessary due to the structure of the coursework (e.g., small, upper-level courses centered around group projects).

 Students will be made aware of the drop/withdrawal policies and, along with faculty, will be reminded of deadlines as they approach.
-If students in your course do not receive graded work until after the 5th week of class, you should be prepared to respond to their concerns about drops versus withdrawals.
-If you have any questions, please do not hesitate to contact an academic advisor in the Undergraduate Division office for assistance.
+If students in the course do not receive graded work until after the 5th week of class, faculty should be prepared to respond to their concerns about drops versus withdrawals.
+Any questions may be directed to an academic advisor in the Undergraduate Division.